-Learn about how maple trees are used to produce maple syrup on Sunday, February 23, 2020.
+Learn about how maple trees are used to produce syrup on tba for 2021.
 Meet at the Barn Shelter to take a short walk to a maple tree to see how trees are tapped to collect sap.
 Then see the process of boiling the sap to make syrup.
 Program is free!

 Maple Syrup Time at Gallant Farm

-Head to Gallant Farms in Delaware to learn how maple sap is extracted from trees and cooked down into syrup on Saturday, February 26, 2020, from 9 a.m.-4 p.m.
+Not scheduled for 2021.
+Head to Gallant Farms in Delaware to learn how maple sap is extracted from trees and cooked down into syrup.
 Drop-in program is free; stop by anytime.

 Maple Tapping Festival at Charles Alley Nature Park